vegaprotocol/ethdenver2022/README.md

 * **Write clean and understandable code**
 * **Documention for the app to help future developers**

+There's room for plenty of stretch goals with this bounty, dont hesitate to reach out to us on Discord or in-person to learn more.

 #### LINKS & RESOURCES FOR THIS BOUNTY